datamesh-architecture/dataproduct-specification/README.md

   - s3
 ```

+Specification
+---
+We currently offer the Specification in form of a JSON Schema [dataproduct.schema.json](https://dataproduct-specification.com/dataproduct.schema.json).

+Roadmap
+---
+- Support for specifing internals such as the pipelines

 Template
 ---
 We're currently working on providing a template to help you fill out the data product specification.
 Stay tuned!

 Tooling
 ---
+- VS Code: name your file `dataproduct.yaml` and you get code completion within your editor.
 - [Data Mesh Manager](https://www.datamesh-manager.com/) supports the data product specification and allows the user to import or export data products using this specification.

 License